Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: Experimental evaluation

-Furthermore, as depicted in Fig. 5, the perception performance using our framework has been enhanced, while the computing efficiency has not increased significantly.
-The inference time of IoSI-CP is much lower than that of V2VNet and V2X-Vit and slightly higher than that of Where2comm, while its perception performance is better than that of Where2comm.
-The inference time of IoSI-CP is much less than 100 ms, which is well within an acceptable range given that the perception cycle of the LiDAR sensing device is usually 10 Hz.
+Table V and Fig. 5 present the computing efficiency of Select2Col.
+Specifically, as demonstrated in TABLE V, our Select2Col has fewer network model parameters than V2X-Vit and V2VNet and a similar number of parameters to Where2comm.
+In other words, compared to other spatial dimension-only solutions, the incorporation of both spatial and temporal dimensions of IoSI in selecting collaborators and fusing semantic information does not add any computational complexity.
+Furthermore, as depicted in Fig. 5, the inference time of our proposed Select2Col is significantly lower than that of V2VNet and V2X-Vit, and slightly higher than that of Where2comm due to the introduction of the lightweight GNN and the short-term attention module; however, Select2Col outperforms Where2comm in terms of perception performance.
+The inference time of Select2Col is much less than $100$ ms, which is acceptable given the perception cycle (i.e., $10$ Hz) of the LiDAR sensor device.

-As previously analysed, compared to Where2comm, the newly added computing requirements for IoSI-CP include a lightweight graph neural network, a limited number of elementwise multiplications, and a single attention module.
-These additions can enhance the perception performance and are easily handled by mainstream computing devices without an excessive computational burden.
+\textit{Discussions}: Compared to Where2comm, the newly added lightweight GNN and short-term attention modules can enhance perception performance and are easily handled by mainstream computing devices without an excessive computational burden.
+Overall, Select2Col generates superior perception performance with a high computational efficiency.